kausi6010/kausi3422/README.md

 - 👋 Hi, I’m @kausi3422
-- 👀 I’m interested in engineeging and architecture
+- 👀 I’m interested in engineering and architecture
 - 🌱 I’m currently learning systems design
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me -> message me